gnofoente/react-todo/README.md

 This is a simple to-do app built with **React** and bootstrapped with **Next.js**.

-The main goal here is to constantly upgrade it as I dig deeper and depper into React concepts.
+The main goal here is to constantly upgrade it as I dig deeper into React concepts.

 ## Getting Started